 My Master’s thesis at Imperial involved the development, implementation and evaluation of symbolic model checking algorithms for various temporal-epistemic logics (and suitable extensions).
-I implemented these algorithms as an extension of the state-of-the-art MCMAS model checker.
+These included CTL*K, a well-known specification logic that MCMAS previously did not support.
+More interestingly, I developed novel algorithms for Linear Dynamic Logic (LDL) with epistemic modalities, and for a variant over finite traces.
+I also implemented these algorithms as an extension of the state-of-the-art MCMAS model checker.

-My supervisor, Prof. Alessio Lomuscio and I have also published some work based on the project:
+My supervisor, Prof. Alessio Lomuscio and I have published several papers based on work done as part of the project.

 - J. Kong, A. Lomuscio.
 Symbolic Model Checking Multi-Agent Systems against CTL*K Specifications.
 Proceedings of the 16th International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS17).
 Sao Paolo, Brazil. pp 114-122.
 IFAAMAS Press.

 - J. Kong, A. Lomuscio.
 Model Checking Multi-Agent Systems against LDLK Specifications.
 Proceedings of the 26th Conference on Artificial Intelligence (IJCAI17).
 Melbourne, Australia. pp 1138-1144.
 AAAI Press.